Global spectra, polytopes and stacky invariants: Algebraic spectrum of a polytope

 We briefly recall the setting of \cite{K}.
 Let $f: (\cit^*)^n \rightarrow \cit$ be a Laurent polynomial, $f (\underline{u})=\sum_{a\in\zit^n} c_a \underline{u}^a$ where $\underline{u}^a := u_1^{a_1}\cdots u_n^{a_n}$.
 The Newton polytope $P$ of $f$ is the convex hull of the multi-indices $a$ such that $c_a \neq 0$.
 We say that $f$ is {\em convenient} if $P$ contains the origin in its interior, {\em nondegenerate} if, for any face $F$ of $P$, the system

-has no solution on $(\cit^* )^n$ where $f_F (\underline{u})=\sum_{a\in F\cap P} c_a \underline{u}^a$ the sum being taken over the multi-indices $a$ such that $c_a \neq 0$.
-A convenient and nondegenerate Laurent polynomial $f$ has only isolated critical points and its global Milnor number $\mu_f$ (the number of critical points with multiplicities) is $\mu_{P}:=n! \vol (P)$.
+has no solution on $(\cit^* )^n$ where $f_F (\underline{u})=\sum_{a\in F\cap P} c_a \underline{u}^a$, the sum being taken over the multi-indices $a$ such that $c_a \neq 0$.
+A convenient and nondegenerate Laurent polynomial $f$ has only isolated critical points and its global Milnor number $\mu_f$ (the number of critical points with multiplicities) is equal to the normalized volume $n! \vol (P)$, see \cite[Th\'eor\`eme III]{K}.
 Moreover, $f$ is tame in the sense that the set outside which $f$ is a locally trivial fibration is made from critical values of $f$, and these critical values belong to this set only because of the critical points at finite distance.